easttennesseecc-star/Q-Top-Dog-IDE/PHASE_13_DELIVERY_SUMMARY.md

 **Date**: Today
 **Status**: ✅ **COMPLETE & PRODUCTION READY**
-**User Request**: "Get LLMs signed in upon signin of Q-IDE... make this a MAIN experience... not a hassle"
+**User Request**: "Get LLMs signed in upon signin of Top Dog... make this a MAIN experience... not a hassle"

 ---